-Massive oak tree falls on box truck, trapping driver inside
+Firefighters rescue man trapped inside delivery truck after massive tree fell

-ATLANTA - Atlanta firefighters had to rescue a man out of a box truck after a tree fell on it, trapping him inside.
+ATLANTA - Firefighters rescued a man Friday after he got trapped in a truck when a massive oak tree crashed down on top of it.

-The tree fell around 1:30 p.m. along Blackland Road NW in Buckhead.
+The tree fell while firefighters were already in the neighborhood to check out downed power lines.
+It happened around 12:30 p.m. along Blackland Road in Buckhead.

 [DOWNLOAD: WSB-TV's Weather App for severe weather alerts]

-Atlanta Fire Rescue tweeted video of several firefighters pulling the man out of a truck and onto a stretcher.
+An Atlanta firefighter captured video of the moments firefighters carried the delivery driver out of his truck and out of the way of danger.

 *VIDEO* Atlanta Firefighters were able to successfully extricate one male from a box truck that was crushed by a large oak tree.
 Tree branches also landed on Engine 26.
 The FF in the truck at the time was able to escape uninjured. #AFRD pic.twitter.com/S9K3G1xrQG— Atlanta Fire Rescue (@ATLFireRescue) April 19, 2019